Ctrl-F to search within page

 1976 - House Prototypes for Concord MA.
 Unbuilt.
 Photo by Wolfgang Hoyt/ESTO.

 1977 - The Philip (Phil) and Lucy Suarez Apartment, 1 Lexington Avenue, New York NY.
-These photos are from the 1990 renovation by Stamberg Aferiat.
+Photos are from the 1990 renovation by Stamberg Aferiat.
 Featured in Elle Decor, February/March 1992; Casa Vogue, February 1992; House Beautiful, December 1998; Food and Wine, May 1996.

 1984 - The Francis A. "Frank" Giovannitti Residence, 118 Woodland Road, Pittsburgh PA.
 Michael Palladino was the project architect.
 Giovannitti was the general contractor.
 At 2200 sf it is one of Meier's smallest designs.
 Won an 1985 AIANY Merit Award.
 Top color photos by George Smart.
 B/W photos by Ezra Stoller/ESTO.
 Bottom color photos from 2011 by Roy Engelbrecht.
-At 118A, to the right of this house, is the 1982 Abrams House by Robert Venturi, aerial photo.
+At 118A, to the right of this house, is the Abrams House by Robert Venturi, aerial photo.

-1989 - The Louis and Sandra Grotta House, 46 Dicksons Mill Road, Green Village, Harding Township, near New Vernon NJ.
+1989 - The Louis W. and Sandra Grotta, Jr. House, 46 Dicksons Mill Road, Green Village NJ.
 Commissioned 1984.
 Seven acres.
 Won a 1985 AIANY Projects Award.
 Won a 1990 AIANY Merit Award.
 Still owned by the Grotta as of 2012.

 1996 - The Howard and Cindy Rachofsky House II, 8605 Preston Road, Dallas TX.
 Meier designed an 1986 house for the Rachofsky's which was never built.
-The couple left in 2005 but their massive art collection remains - now an art museum open to the public by appointment.
+The couple left in 2005 but their massive art collection remains as an art museum open to the public by appointment.
 Bottom three photos by Kevin Cundiff.

 1998 - The Klaus and Ursula Neugebauer House, 3930 Fort Charles Drive, Naples FL.
 Commissioned 1995.
 Designed with Thomas Pfifer.
 Structural and Mechanical Engineers: Ove Arup & Partners.
 Built by Newbury North Associates.